 Directions: From the intersection of Main Street and Ski Hill Road/Lincoln Avenue, drive south on Highway 9 approximately .6 miles to Boreas Pass Road (the last stoplight in town).
 Turn left and follow the road for 9.6 miles to the top of Boreas Pass.
 Park in the parking lot on the left.
 The trailhead is northeast of the Section House (the big building at the top).
 Follow the dirt track labeled, “Boreas Ditch No. 2.”

+With hundreds of miles to choose from it can be hard to decide on which trails to explore.
+Our best resources will give you ideas on where to go and how to prepare for your hike.
 For a full listing of all the excellent trails located in the area, download the Breckenridge Summer Trails Map by visiting the Open Space and Trail Maps Page.

 Hiking in Breckenridge